AlexanderDewhirst/redcan_edr_agent_tools/README.md

 python3 ./main.py network_manager -a connect -l logfile.txt --host localhost --port 4000
 ```
 More examples can be found in the Script Commands section.
+NOTE: Unfortunately, the server (`python3 listener.py`) must be reset for each script command.

 ### Controllers
 There are three controllers in this project: BaseController, FileController, and NetworkController.
 The BaseController, initialized with the `parsed_args` attribute from the Parser, implements a factory design pattern, creating an instance of the NetworkController or FileController using a common interface.
 These "subcontroller", the FileController and NetworkController, then call a Service class.